WildBunnie/DarkSoulsII-Archipelago/README.md

 - Download the lastest version of the archipelago client available [here](https://github.com/ArchipelagoMW/Archipelago/releases/latest).
 - Inside the archipelago client, press `Install APWorld` and select the apworld you downloaded.
 - Press `Generate Template Options` and grab the `Dark Souls II.yaml`.
-- Edit the settings on the yaml file to your liking, especially changing your name.
+- Edit the settings on the yaml file to your liking, especially changing your name and selecting the version of the game you will be playing.
 - Press `Browse Files` in the client and place your yaml file and any others from people you might be playing with inside the `Players` folder.
 - Press `generate` in the client to generate the world.
 - Now either choose `host` to host the game locally or upload the file in the `output` folder to [archipelago's website](https://archipelago.gg/uploads).